SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Configure_AMT.md

 *   Select Wired LAN IPV4 Configuration and Press Enter.
 *   Enable DHCP Mode
 *   Press the Esc key 3 times to navigate to the Intel AMT Configuration menu
-*   Select Activate Network and Press Enter.
+*   Select Activate Network Access and Press Enter.
 *   Select/Enter "Y" to confirm Activating the interface

 *This enables network access for AMT by enabling it.